digideskio/pakyo-org/posts/2014-03-04-zero_eight.md

 ## Better View Transformation

-One of the fundamental concepts in Pakyow has been that the front-end and back-end of an application are developed separately.
-This leads to logic-less views and isolated back-end code.The problem is that we didn't fully accomplish this in previous releases.
+One of the fundamental concepts in Pakyow has been that the front-end and back-end of an application are developed in isolation.
+This leads to logic-less views and isolates the back-end code.
+The problem is that we didn't fully accomplish this in previous releases.

-In 0.7, the back-end code used CSS selectors to address the part of a view it wanted to transform.
-This *created* a connection between back-end code and the view that made things brittle.
-As of 0.8, everything in the view is hidden except for what is explicitly exposed to the back-end.
+In 0.7, the back-end code used CSS selectors to address the part of a view it wanted to manipulate.
+This *created* a connection between back-end code and the view that led to brittle apps (what if the view structure changed?).
+As of 0.8, everything in the view is hidden to the back-end except for what is explicitly exposed.

 Here's a view transformation example in 0.8.